santhosh-tekuri/notes/kubernetes/pods.md

 * each pod is assigned a unique IP address
 * every container in a Pod shares the network namespace, including the IP address and network ports
+* hostname of a container is the name of the pod
 * containers inside a Pod can communicate with one another using `localhost`

 ---